starsite/FileMaker-Swift/FIAS Swift AppDelegate (walkthrough).md

 ```
 launchSolution           = PlaceHolder.fmp12 (or your solution file)
 solution CopyOption      = 1
-applicationDelegateClass = _TtC4MyProject10SwiftAppDel  // yours may be named differently
+applicationDelegateClass = _TtC4MyProject10SwiftAppDel   // yours may have a different name
 ```

 - - -